Q:

 Is soap an emulsifier or not?

-Soap is a common cleaning product in our daily life, and emulsifier is an important concept in the field of chemical industry.
+Soap is a common cleaning product in our daily life, and emulsifier is an crucial concept in the field of chemical sector.
 Many people are confused about the question of whether soap is an emulsifier, and even confuse the purpose and function of soap and emulsifier when using them.
-This article will analyze the relationship between soap and emulsifier in detail from a scientific point of view to help you better understand their differences and connections.
+Generally speaking This article will examine the relationship between soap and emulsifier in detail from a scientific point of view to help you better understand their differences and connections.
+For instance

 1. what is an emulsifier?